 Chana dal retains its texture longer than many of the pulses I have cooked with, and I love the textural contrasts in this dish - creamy Greek yogurt, wilted fresh baby spinach, and the al dente chana dal.
 Served with fluffy basmati rice, it provides complete proteins, and is loaded with nutrients and fiber.

 This entire dish can be completed in the pressure cooker.
-I have a stove top Presto cooker, but since moving to a house with a glass cook top, I rely more on my Power Pressure Cooker XL.
+I have a stove top Presto cooker, but since moving to a house with a glass cook top, I rely more on my Power Pressure Cooker XL or Instant Pot.

 If you're cooking on a glass cook top, you'll want to use two burners to avoid problems associated with burners that don't respond quickly.
 Once the cooker comes to pressure, move it to a pre-heated burner.
 Mine works best on a fairly low setting, but it will depend on your cook top.